 For those who have dogs with floppy ears, keep the position of the ear base in mind.
 The base of the ear will determine the position for all dogs, but it’s easier to see what the positioning is when the ears are erect.
 Floppy-eared dogs do move their ears around, but the positioning is usually seen mainly in the base of the ear.

 The typical positioning for a dog who is comfortable in its surroundings is relaxed and to the side.
 The base of the ear should be at ease and not tilted in any direction.
 Any kind of tension to the ear base is indicative of some mood.

 If the ears are pinned back but relaxed, this is generally a sign that the dog is happy.
 This ear position is usually seen when the dog is getting head pats or giving kisses.
 If the ears are relaxed, there’s no need to worry about your dog’s mood.

 2. Ears Back and Tensed

 When dogs pin their ears back or flatten them against their head, this could signify that the dog feels submissive, anxious, or afraid.
 The flattened position is a defensive position for dogs, and the tighter he holds his ears back against his head, the more fearful he is.

 When your dog pins their ears back, it’s a good idea to start assessing what stimuli cause this reaction.
-A dog who is afraid or feels defensive might act out violently to try and protect themselves.
+A dog who is afraid or feels defensive might escalate to fear-based aggression.
+Investigate, and if possible, change the scenario before things go south.
 Are they nervous about new people?
 Do other dogs make them nervous?